 As explained by Varg Vikernes in his books, the word “elf” derives from the PIE root *albho- and it means simply “white”.
 This coincides with the fact that the elves represented the spirits of the dead.
 It makes sense because the dead were buried with white clothes, their bodies without life became quickly very pale, and they were purified by death (white is the colour of purity and purification).

 In my opinion the swans are a manifestation of the elves and thus of the ancestors.
 The word “swan” derives from the proto-germanic *swanaz (“singer”), with the meaning of “singer bird”, and from the PIE root *swen- (“to sing, to make sounds”).

-Swans are white, as the elves; they live in the water (which symbolizes the amniotic fluid), regenerator element…waters in the European mythologies are at times indicated as portals or passages for the realm of the dead/burial mound.
-Finally, swans are believed to “sing” before their death and we know that the elves traditionally like to sing, recite poetry, poems and tell stories.
-They do it as often as they could.
+The swans are white, as the elves; they live in water (which symbolizes the amniotic fluid), regenerator element…the waters in the European mythologies are at times indicated as portals or passages to reach the realm of the dead/burial mound.
+Finally, the swans are believed to “sing” before their death, and we know that the elves traditionally like to sing, recite poetry, poems and tell stories.
+They do it as often as possible.
 Elves and swans sing because they are the ancestors: they try to keep alive their memory in the ancestry, keep alive the remembrance of their glory, wisdom and honour, of their deeds and achievements, so as to become eternal ideals for their descendants and in this way conquer immortality.
 To later be chosen by a young of the ancestry and be reborn in him.

 Sing, swan!
 Death awaits you!
 Memory and rebirth!